 5. Can you afford to develop your business idea?

 Think of your business idea like a set of Russian nested dolls.
 Is that first, tiny doll something you can afford to develop and sell?
 Over time you would expect to add more features and benefits, i.e., create bigger and more elaborate dolls.
 But, in the beginning, it’s all about designing the concept and figuring out the market.

 If you cannot fund the time required to get the product/market fit right, then you either need to scale back, set the idea aside and look for another one, or flesh it out and look for funding from angels or people who invest in big, disruptive ideas.

-Assuming the idea is one that you can execute, the important thing to remember is that the idea, per se, is only worth 10 cents of a Magic dollar — maybe 20 cents if you have a patent or intellectual property protection.
-The other 80-90 per cent of that dollar is dependent on how well the idea is executed and the strength of the team of people hired to take the idea to market.
-A good idea is necessary but not sufficient for a growth company to be successful.
+Assuming the business idea is one that you can execute, the important thing to remember is that the idea, per se, is only worth 10 cents of a magic dollar – maybe 20 cents if you have a patent or intellectual property protection.
+The other 80-90 per cent of that dollar is dependent on how well the idea is executed.
+And the strength of the team of people hired to take the idea to market.
+A good idea is necessary, but not sufficient for a growth company to be successful.
 Figuring out the right market, having a compelling proposition, developing a growth strategy and plan, hiring the right people, building an organisation that can deliver on its promises, and building the muscle of execution is required for companies to grow.

-Don’t be seduced by ideas that you think are great.
+Don’t be seduced by business ideas that you think are great.
 Take the time and rigor to research the feasibility of production, profile the ideal customers, map the competition, and identify your competitive advantage.
-It’s very hard to turn bad ideas into good ones, but poor planning and bad execution can quickly turn good ideas into ugly ones.
+It’s very hard to turn bad ideas into good ones.
+But poor planning and bad execution can quickly turn good ideas into ugly ones.